-Intangible assets include premium paid on acquisition of customer relationships, acquired computer software licences and capitalized development costs of computer software programs.
+Intangible assets include premium paid on exclusivity right, acquired computer software licences and capitalized development costs of computer software programs.
 Expenditure on development of computer software programs is capitalized if the programs are technologically and commercially feasible and the Company has the intention and sufficient resources to complete the development.
 The expenditure capitalized includes the direct labor, costs of materials, and an appropriate proportion of overheads.
 Intangible assets are stated at cost less accumulated amortization and impairment losses (see note 1(f)).

-Amortization of customer relationships is charged to the profit or loss based on the pattern in which the future economic benefits on the related deposits are likely to accrue to the Company.
-Amortization of other intangible assets with finite useful lives is charged to the profit or loss on a straight-line basis over the assets' estimated useful lives.
+Amortization of intangible assets with finite useful lives is charged to the profit or loss on a straight-line basis over the assets' estimated useful lives.
 The following intangible assets with finite useful lives are amortized from the date they are available for use and their estimated useful lives are as follows:

-- acquired computer software licenses 1 - 3 years - capitalized development costs of computer software program 5 - 10 years - exclusivity right 4 years
+- acquired computer software licenses

+1 - 3 years

+- capitalized development costs of computer software program

+5 - 10 years

+- exclusivity right

+4 years